 The NOS can also move from pull to push mode.
 An AI system can subscribe to any event and receive instant notifications, so it can respond faster to imperceptible changes in the underlying network.

 A modern NOS, like RtBrick’s, runs distinct microservices, one for a routing protocol, and another for a management function, for example.
-This gives the AI systems visibility into all the functions that go on within and between these microservices, allowing the, to learn behavior from individual processes or correlate interactions between them and other network events.
+This gives the AI systems visibility into all the functions that go on within and between these microservices, allowing them to learn behavior from individual processes or correlate interactions between them and other network events.

 So, a modern disaggregated router can enable individual subscriber data to be associated with access-line information to predict failures at the optical level.
 Intermittent instability of link state tables can be used to diagnose root causes of issues in the core and avoid subsequent catastrophic failures.
 Hardware fan speeds can help predict when resources will need to be upgraded.
 And every available data point can contribute to identifying and preventing DoS (Denial of Service) attacks.